Is It Dangerous to Celebrate the Artistic Merits of Trump’s Photo?

 Republican presidential candidate former President Donald Trump is surrounded by U.S. Secret Service agents at a campaign rally, Saturday, July 13, 2024, in Butler, Pa.
 Photo: AP Photo/Evan Vucci.

 In the mere seconds following the gunfire aimed at Donald Trump at a Pennsylvania campaign rally on Saturday, photographers could be seen rushing the sides of the stage to capture the unfolding assassination attempt on the former president as the rest of the crowd took cover.
-The resulting images have swept the globe, inspiring both shock and disbelief, awe and dismay.
-Moreover, they have underscored the indelible power of a well-constructed picture.
+The resulting images have swept the globe, inspiring shock and disbelief, awe and dismay.
+Moreover, they have also underscored the indelible power of a well-constructed picture.

 A photo by Associated Press (AP) photographer Evan Vucci has quickly come to define not just the incident—which killed two, including the shooter, identified as 20-year-old Thomas Matthew Crooks, and critically injured two others—but the presumed trajectory of the presidential campaign.
-It features a bloodied Trump punching his fist into the air as Secret Service agents surrounded him and rushed him from the stage as he shouted “Fight!
+It features a bloodied Trump punching his fist into the air as Secret Service agents surrounded him and rushed him from the stage while he shouted “Fight!
 Fight!
 Fight!” to his supporters.
-It has been billed by Washington Post art critic Phillip Kennicot as an image that “can change America forever.”
+It has been billed by Washington Post art critic Phillip Kennicott as an image that “can change America forever.”

-It is rare that an arts writer is tapped to weigh in on political news and violent crime, so why has this image inspired so many leading art critics and major news outlets to analyze the merits of its composition rather than focusing on the events that transpired?
+It is rare that an arts writer is tapped to weigh in on political news and violent crime, so why has this image inspired so many leading art critics and major news outlets to analyze the merits of its composition rather than the events that transpired?

-Though several photographers took similar images, Vucci’s “will become the definitive photo from the attempt,” Patrick Witty, a former photo editor at Time, The New York Times and National Geographic, said in comments to AP.
+Though several photographers took similar images, Vucci’s “will become the definitive photo from the attempt,” Patrick Witty, a former photo editor at Time, The New York Times, and National Geographic, said in comments to AP.

 “It captures a range of complex details and emotions in one still image—the defiantly raised fist, the blood, the agents clamoring to push Trump off stage and, most importantly, the flag,” he said.
 “That’s what elevates the photo.”